corpsiefordsie/corpsiefordsie/README.md

 𖤐 call me fordsie / mers or whatever you want, my friend.

 𖤐 im not looking for a new friends yet.
-BUT!!! idm just chatting if we have the same interests. im very friendly ;)
+BUT!!! idm just interact if we have the similar interests. im very friendly ;)

 𖤐 study medicine and love everything related to it. bluuh